oleveque/sargeom/docs/source/installation_guide.rst

 Installing the Package
 ----------------------

-Once your environment is set up, you can install ``sargeom`` in one of two ways:
+Once your environment is set up, you can install ``sargeom`` in one of three ways:

 Option 1: Install from GitHub using pip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can install the package directly from GitHub using `pip`:
+You can install the package directly from GitHub using ``pip``:

 .. code-block:: bash